-Labor practices and decent work: Relevant information regarding the SAS Group's approach to labor practices and decent work is presented both in the Board of Directors' Report on page 57 to 58 and in the Sustainability Report on page 97, 99 and 104 to 106.
-The process for handling questions regarding labor practices and handling feedback and reporting of labor data is described on page 103.
+Labor practices and decent work: Relevant information regarding the SAS Group's approach to labor practices and decent work is presented both in the Board of Directors' Report, on page 55-56, and in the Sustainability Report, on pages 100 and 106-107.
+The process for handling questions regarding labor practices and managing feedback and reporting of labor data is described on page 103.

-Human rights: Relevant information regarding the SAS Group's approach to human right is to be found on page 97 and in this GRI Cross-reference list.
+Human rights: Relevant information regarding the SAS Group's approach to human right can be found on page 99-100 and in the GRI Cross-reference list.

-Society: Relevant information regarding the SAS Group's approach to communities, corruption, public policy anti-competitive behavior, and compliance is to be found on page 99 and in the SAS Group's Code of Conduct available on the SAS Group's webpage.
-In cases of non-compliance during 2006 information will be disclosed in the Board of Director's Report on page 56-58 or under the headline "Results for the year" on page 104-117.
+Society: Relevant information regarding the SAS Group's approach to communities, corruption, public policy, anti-competitive behavior, and compliance, can be found on page 100 and in the SAS Group's Code of Conduct available on the SAS Group's webpage.
+For any cases of non-compliance during 2007 information is disclosed in the Board of Director's Report on pages 53-56, or in the section "Results for the year" on pages 104-114.

 Product responsibility: The SAS Group mainly offers services.
-When relevant, information regarding service responsibility is disclosed as a part of the SAS Group's social responsibility.
-Other matters are commented in this GRI Cross-reference list.
+Where relevant, information regarding service responsibility is disclosed as a part of the SAS Group's social responsibility on pages 100 and 106-107, otherwise they are commented on in the GRI Cross-reference list.